Below is a range of timber sleeper ideas with decorative features which demonstrate how previous customers have installed them into their garden.

 GARDEN EDGING

 Commonly used to form garden edging they can be used in a single height or they can be stacked to form walls or dividers.
 Sawn with a straight edge finish with flat sides our timber sleepers are a great multipurpose garden product, ideal for forming edging around pathway, patios or dividers.
 The timber is pressure treated to deliver complete longevity, eliminating any requirement for annual re-treatment.
-A great garden product to which provides a modern look to an outdoor space and help to clearly define the different sections of the garden.
+A great garden product which provides a modern look to an outdoor space and help to clearly define the different sections of the garden.

 Timber sleepers can be utilised as an alternative to stepping stones to act as a way to break up your lawn by creating sleeper pathways.
 These beautiful paths give easy access across the garden space and protect your grass acting as a hardwearing and versatile walkway to the shed or pergola.
 Utilising a walkway can save the quality of your lawn as they prevent people from walking over your grass.
-Unlike gravel paths, they are easily cut and you don’t really need too much expertise to install them just a strong back and a little inspiration.
+Unlike gravel paths, they are easily cut and you don’t really need too much expertise to install them, just a strong back and a little inspiration.

-It should be noted that timber sleepers can become quite slippery when damp with a build of mildew and mould.
+It should be noted that timber sleepers can become quite slippery when damp with a build up of mildew and mould.
 We recommend cleaning them regularly to avoid any accidents.

 Another option is to dig out the whole area and use sleepers to fill it entirely, as you would with paving.
 This option would require a lot more effort to stabilise the sleepers since they’re likely to push at the earth around them or move against each other.
 The simple pathway above is often the best option for a low maintenance path, especially if you have a smaller garden.
 If you have a larger area and don’t mind a more intensive project, the possibilities are endless.